Kurt Hoelzl

 Shore fishing for Bronze Whaler Shark

-Bronze Whaler Sharks (Carcharhinus brachyurus), also known as Copper Sharks, are a sought-after game fish for recreational anglers in many parts of the world.
-They are known for their impressive strength and fighting abilities, which pose a challenge for anglers….
+Bronze Whaler Sharks (Carcharhinus brachyurus), also known as Copper Sharks, are sought-after game fish for recreational anglers in many parts of the world.
+They are known for their impressive strength and fighting abilities, which challenge anglers.
+These sharks can reach…

 Catching Tigerfish at the Zambezi

-Tigerfish hold a similar significance for Africans as the bass does for Americans or carp do for Europeans.
+Tigerfish hold a similar significance for Africans as the bass for Americans or carp for Europeans.
 These three fish species effectively represent the human populations on their respective continents.
-Personally, tigers are my favorite among them, as they…
+Tigers are my favorite, as they possess a remarkable blend of…

 Making bow strings from plant fibers